Your swimming pool is surrounded by a hardscape called a deck. Traditionally it was made of wood. Nowadays most pool decks are made of concrete.

 Pavers & Bricks

-Pros: They are not permanent after applied, so they are versatile, interchangeable and comes with a huge variety of designs.
+Pros: They are not permanent after applied, so they are versatile, interchangeable, and come with a huge variety of designs.
 They move with the ground underneath, so they are resistant to cracks and repairs are easy to do.

 Cons: Stones are very expensive